PramitSaha/markdown-cv/index.md

 __Mapping articulatory and acoustic domain__

+The goal of this project is to find appropriate mappings between articulatory geometric configurations of the vocal tract and the acoustic properties of the resultant speech sound.

+Thousands of individuals need surgical removal of their larynx due to critical diseases every year and therefore, require an alternative form of communication to articulate speech sounds after the loss of their voice box.
+This project addresses the articulatory-to-acoustic mapping problem based on synthetic images (Pink Trombone), ultrasound (US) tongue images and MRI vocal tract images for the development of a silent-speech interface (SSI) that can provide them with an assistance in their daily interactions.
+We employed deep learning based approaches to develop MRI based speech recognition and US based speech sythesis systems.
+Further, in order to find a joint latent representation between the articulatory and acoustic domain for vowel sounds, we utilized a convolutional autoencoder architecture and normalizing flow-based model to allow both forward and inverse mapping between mid-sagittal vocal tract geometry (of a two degrees-of-freedom articulatory synthesizer with 1D acoustic wave model) and Mel-spectrogram representation (of the synthesized speech sounds).

 <br>***Peer-reviewed Publications:***

-[1] Saha, Pramit, and Sidney Fels.
+[1] Pramit Saha and Sidney Fels.
 "Learning Joint Articulatory-Acoustic Representations with Normalizing Flows." arXiv preprint arXiv:2005.09463 (2020).
 [Under review in Interspeech 2020]

-[2] Saha, Pramit, Yadong Liu, Bryan Gick, and Sidney Fels.
+[2] Pramit Saha, Yadong Liu, Bryan Gick, and Sidney Fels.
 "Ultra2Speech - A Deep Learning Framework for Formant Frequency Estimation and Tracking from Ultrasound Tongue Images" [Early acceptance for publication in MICCAI 2020]

-[3] Saha, Pramit, Praneeth Srungarapu, and Sidney Fels.
+[3] Pramit Saha, Praneeth Srungarapu, and Sidney Fels.
 "Towards Automatic Speech Identification from Vocal Tract Shape Dynamics in Real-time MRI."
 Proc.
 Interspeech 2018 (2018): 1249-1253.

 `Apr2018 - Apr2019`